 The Adventure Begins When the Hero Takes a Stand

-21 years ago, the only thing I hated more than waking up in the shame storm of a raging hangover was the idea of quitting drinking.
+Twenty-one years ago, the only thing I hated more than waking up in the shame storm of a raging hangover was the idea of quitting drinking.
 Living in the world unarmored and scared, with nowhere to hide—umm, no thanks.

-I was a ‘no’ to the world I was caught in, and an even bigger ‘no’ to the way out.
+I was a ‘no’ to the world I was caught in and an even bigger ‘no’ to the way out.

 Drinking was decimating my life, but I was angry that I ‘had’ to stop.